 The Pediatric Endocrine elective is typically offered during both the second and third years of residency and occasionally during the first year residency for those who have the opportunity to take an elective.
 Residents participate mainly in outpatient situations; however, if participation in inpatient rotation activities, such as rounding on the endocrine floor patients or performing consultations is desired, this can be arranged with the specific faculty members attending at the time of the rotation.

-During the months of June and July, there are opportunities for the rotating resident to spend time at Camp Sweeney, the largest residential diabetes camp for children in the country.
-Residents can rotate for up to two weeks and participate in the diabetes management and pediatric care of over 200 children with diabetes.
+During June and July, there are opportunities for rotating residents to spend time at Camp Sweeney, the largest residential diabetes camp for children in the country.
+Residents can rotate for up to two weeks and participate in the diabetes management and pediatric care of more than 200 children with diabetes.